pcraster/pcraster/documentation/pcraster_manual/sphinx/op_timeinputsparse.rst

 =========

-timeinputsparse performs the same as :ref:`timeinput` with the difference that timeinputsparse use the following algoritm if an input map is missing:
+timeinputsparse performs the same as :ref:`timeinput` with the difference that timeinputsparse use the following algorithm if an input map is missing:

 1. If the first input map is available at timestep A, then use this first map for the timestep 1 to A.
 2. If an input map is missing for timestep B, but a map is available for a prior timestep then use the prior map.